xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 coherent DWDM functions to router pluggables.
 Technology advancements have shrunk the DCO components into the standard QSFP-DD form factor, meaning no specialized hardware and the ability to use the highest capacity routers available today.
-ZR/OpenZR+ DD optics can be used in the same ports as the highest speed 400G non-DCO transceivers.
+ZR/OpenZR+ QSFP-DD optics can be used in the same ports as the highest speed 400G non-DCO transceivers.

 ![](http://xrdocs.io/design/images/ron-hld/ron-design-zrp.png)